ExpressionEngine/ExpressionEngine-User-Guide/source/modules/ip_to_nation/index.rst

 #. **Show a flag icon** |image0| within your comments or entries to
    indicate the country of the person who submitted the entry.

-**Note:** When updating your IP to Nation module, make sure that you also update your /system/expressionengine/config/countries.php file so that newly added or changed nations display properly.
+.. note:: When updating your IP to Nation module, make sure that you also update your /system/expressionengine/config/countries.php file so that newly added or changed nations display properly.

 Database Updates
 ----------------